 A mediated agreement can be entered as a court order in a pending case, or it can be a contract between the parties, binding them to the agreement.

-In adoption, one person is given the legal standing as the parent of another person, usually a child.
-The adoptive parent takes on the legal responsibilities as though he or she were the biological parent of the child, including the right to inherit, responsibility for the child’s acts, as well as financial responsibility.
+When the adoptive parent takes on the legal responsibilities as though he or she were the biological parent of the child, the parent takes on the right to inherit, responsibility for the child’s acts, as well as financial responsibility.
 The adoptive parent also takes on the rights of a biological parent including that of spending time with the child and being entitled to information regarding the child, such as school information and medical information.

 An order for adoption is an order granted by a court of competent jurisdiction to do so.
-An adoption usually requires a home study, criminal background checks, and the involvement of social services both before and after the adoption.
+An adoption usually requires a home study, criminal background checks and the involvement of social services both before and after the adoption.
 Due to the sensitive nature of guardianship, there are many precautions that are placed in order to protect the child.
 These precautions are in the form of both state and federal requirements.

 Let Us Know How We Can Help